ShaunZA/flask-riddle-game/README.md

 This framework was used throughout the website on all pages to facilitate a responsive design.
 * [FontAwesome Icons](https://fontawesome.com/)
 Used for the Social Media icons and the Media button.

+### Deployment

+The project is deployed on Heroku, you can reach it by going to this [link](https://shaun-riddle-game.herokuapp.com/)